v-fearam/msbuild-examples/custom-task-code-generation/README.md

 We need to create our MSBuild CustomTask.
 Information about how to [write MSBuild custom task](https://docs.microsoft.com/visualstudio/msbuild/task-writing), it is good information to understand the following steps.

-We need to include _Microsoft.Build.Utilities.Core_ nuget package, and then create a AppSettingStronglyTyped derived from Microsoft.Build.Utilities.Task.
+We need to include _Microsoft.Build.Utilities.Core_ NuGet package, and then create a AppSettingStronglyTyped derived from Microsoft.Build.Utilities.Task.

 We are going use three parameters: